mad-lab-fau/eargait/docs/guides/coordinate_systems.rst

 The function :func:`~eargait.utils.preprocessing.rotations.aling_gravity_and_convert_ear_to_ebf` transforms data into eargait-ESF, then alignes data with gravity and then transforms it into body frame.

-.. note:: Can only be applied for if data is in eargait-HASF.
+.. note:: Can only be applied for if data is in eargait-HAF.

 Reference